About Our Programs

-- Two Letters of Recommendation from professionals, written within the past 12 months, specific to our program.
-The letters may be written by faculty members with whom you have studied, employers for whom you have worked, or others who are in a position to evaluate your potential for graduate level study.
+- Two Online Recommendation Forms, from professionals, are required.
+The forms may be submitted by faculty members with whom you have studied, employers for whom you have worked, or others who are in a position to evaluate your potential for graduate level study.
+Link for Form

 - A typed statement (maximum of 2 pages) indicating your suitability for the Counselor Education Program, your future work as a counselor, and your experience working with youth/adults as related to counseling.

 All program application requirements must be submitted by the application deadline.
 Incomplete applications will not be considered.

 The First Interview is required for admission to the program.
 Applicants are scored on their GPA, interview, letters of recommendation and written statement.
 All applicants must receive a minimum score of 3.0 on their interview to be considered for admission.